5 Walks You Can’t Miss in South Taranaki

 The paths less travelled in Taranaki.

-The walking tracks in South Taranaki are as variable as the landscape.
+The walks in South Taranaki are as variable as the landscape.
 However, they all have one thing in common: on a clear day, Mt Taranaki can be seen from them all.
 The central iconic mountain acts as your guide, whether you’re navigating the perimeter of Lake Rotorangi, or on top of some coastal cliffs in Opunake.
 We’ll go through some awesome walks in South Taranaki in the list below.

 South Taranaki is a district that encompasses everything below Okato and Eltham, reaching all the way to Waverly.
 It also incorporates a important locations in Maori history, where many of the Land Wars occurred in Taranaki.
 This is evident from the numerous pa site remnants (fortified areas), many of which you encounter on South Taranaki’s walkways.
 As well as this, you have a chance to see the lush grassy countryside used for dairy farming, coastal cliffs formed by ancient volcanic activity, lakes, and calming rivers and streams.

 Sights you can’t miss in South Taranaki